obisummary: resume main information from a sequence file

 format, add --yaml-output:

-obisummary --yaml-output cleaned.fasta
+obisummary --yaml-output simple.fasta

 annotations: